UniversalDependencies/docs/_pl/index.md

   * However, it is possible to have a `csubj` dependency to a nominal word (a noun or an adjective), namely, when this word heads a copular clause.
 * In passive clauses (both reflexive and periphrastic passive), the subject is labeled with [nsubj:pass]() or [csubj:pass](), respectively.
   * The auxiliary verb in periphrastic passive is labeled [aux:pass]().
-  * If the demoted agent is present, it has the form of a bare instrumental phrase and its relation is labeled [obl:agent]().
+  * If the demoted agent is present, it has the form of a prepositional phrase headed by _przez_ “by”, and its relation is labeled [obl:agent]().
 * Direct objects are those dependents of verbs which may passivise, i.e., which become subjects in the passive voice.
 Nominal direct objects are marked as [obj]().
 They usually occur in the accusative case (but not bare accusative nominals are objects), but also some instrumental and genitive nominals may be direct objects.
   * Since only nominal dependents may be considered objects according to current UD guidelines, passivisable clauses are marked as [ccomp:obj]().
   * In the case of typical numeral phrases in the accusative object position, the noun actually occurs in the genitive case, similarly to subject positions, and the numeral is uncontroversially accusative.
 Such constructions are marked as in the case of numeral subjects (see above).